elastic/package-registry/README.md

 After the new registry Docker image is available, update the following projects that consume it:
 - Integrations: Update the version of the Package Registry Docker image as shown in this [sample PR](https://github.com/elastic/integrations/pull/581).
-- Package Storage: Follow the [documentation](https://github.com/elastic/package-storage#update-package-registry-for-a-distribution) on how to update the distributions.
-- Kibana: Do this only after all Package Storage distributions have been updated and released as new Docker images.
-Update the version of the Package Registry Distribution Docker image as shown in this [sample PR](https://github.com/elastic/kibana/pull/89776).
+- Elastic Package: Update the version of the Package Registry used in the docker-compose as shown in this [sample PR](https://github.com/elastic/elastic-package/pull/1254)